Entrenamiento

 How to plan tapering properly?

-Personalization according to the sports discipline
+Customization according to the sport discipline

 The impact and structure of tapering vary considerably between disciplines: